ExpressenAB/exp-containership/Deploying.md

 ##### Read list

-* Salt - First endpoint in deployment chain, used mostly for authentication
+* Salt - First endpoint in deployment chain, used for authentication and orchestration.
 * Helios - All deployments are helios jobs.
 Deployment groups define where and how your app is deployed.
 * Consul - Once an app is deployed and running it is managed by consul for health checks and DNS/naming.
 * PM2 - Used to keep your app alive inside the docker container.